 Investment bonds make estate planning easy

-Because investment bonds are technically life insurance policies, there is always a beneficiary nominated and should the investor die, the proceeds of the investment bond will pass directly to the beneficiary, tax-free, and will not form part of the estate.
+Because investment bonds are technically life insurance policies, there is always a beneficiary nominated and should the investor die, the proceeds of the investment bond will pass directly to the beneficiary, tax free, and will not form part of the estate.
 This is the case even if the bond has not been held for 10 years and regardless of the relationship of the investor to the beneficiary.

-This makes the investment bond a good option for older Australians looking to direct money to their children and grandchildren in a way which keeps the money from becoming part of their estate.
+This makes the investment bond a good option for older Australians looking to direct money to their children and grandchildren in a way that keeps the money from becoming part of their estate.
 In addition, because they are insurance policies and do not form part of an investor’s estate, they also provide bankruptcy protection and will not be counted as an asset in a bankruptcy proceeding.

 Investment bonds encourage a regular savings plan

-Whether you are putting money aside for a child’s education, working towards a major event or simply saving, an investment bond allows for and encourages regular contributions, up to 125 per cent of the previous year’s contribution.
+Whether you are putting money aside for a child’s education, working towards a major event or simply saving, an investment bond allows for and encourages regular contributions up to 125 per cent of the previous year’s contribution.
 And because no tax is paid after 10 years, there is a real incentive to keep contributing.